gregwebs/haskell-xss-sanitize/README.md

 Where is the white list from?
 -----------------------------
-Ultimately this is where your security comes from, although I would tend to think that even a basic, incomplete white list would act as a strong deterrent.
+Ultimately this is where your security comes from.
+I would expect that a basic, incomplete white list would act as a strong deterrent, but this library strives for completeness.

-Version 0.1 of the white list is from Pandoc which is generally stricter than it needs to be but possibly allows unsafe protocols in links.

-Version >= 0.2 uses (the source code of html5lib)[http://code.google.com/p/html5lib/source/browse/python/html5lib/sanitizer.py]. as the source of the white list and my implementation reference.
+The (source code of html5lib)[http://code.google.com/p/html5lib/source/browse/python/html5lib/sanitizer.py] is the source of the white list and my implementation reference.
 They reference (a wiki page containing a white list)[http://wiki.whatwg.org/wiki/Sanitization_rules], and hopefully they are careful of when they import into their code.
 Working with the maintainers of html5lib may make sense, but it doesn't make sense to merge the projects because sanitization is just one aspect of html5lib (They have a parser also).

 If anyone knows of better sources or thinks a particular tag/attribute/value may be vulnerable, please let me know.
+(HTML Purifier)[http://htmlpurifier.org/live/smoketests/printDefinition.php] does have a more permissive and configurable (yet safe) white list if you are looking to add anything.

 attributes data and style
 -------------------------
+These attributes are not on the white list.
 The href attribute is white listed, but its value must pass through a white list also.
-This is how the data and style attributes should work also.
-However, this was never implemented in Pandoc, and the html5lib code is a little complicated and relies on regular expressions that I don't understand.
-So for now these attributes are not on the white list.
+This is how the data and style attributes could work also.
+However, this was never implemented in Pandoc, and the html5lib code is complicated and relies on regular expressions that I don't understand.

 svg and mathml
 --------------